How to spot depression and anxiety in young children

 - Practice mindfulness or relaxation techniques

-If you or your child is feeling depressed or having thoughts of suicide, call the suicide hotline at 800-273-8255 or text hello to 741741.
+If you or your child is feeling depressed or having thoughts of suicide, call or text 988 to reach the suicide hotline.